expo/expo/docs/pages/guides/using-sentry.md

 }
 ```

 If you directly edit your native `ios/` and `android/` directories (i.e. you have ejected your project, or have a bare workflow project), **you should not use the above `plugins` property**.
 Instead, use `yarn sentry-wizard -i reactNative -p ios android` to configure your native projects.
-This `sentry-wizard` command will add an extra:
+(If you are running Expo inside a Docker container or the wizard cannot otherwise open a port, you can interactively run the tool with `--skip-connect`.)
+This `sentry-wizard` command may add an extra:

 ```js
 import * as Sentry from '@sentry/react-native';